LeVlad/Motivate/README.md

 # Credits #

 1. Richard Wells for his excellent advice, help and support.
+2. Anna Greaves for her project off of which I borrowed some code lines and I was inspired, "Love Maths".
-2. My family for putting up with my course.
+3. My family for putting up with my course.
-3. Websearches on StockOverflow, Google, MND Webdocs.
+4. Websearches on StockOverflow, Google, MND Webdocs.

 ## Resources ##